doychi/doychi.github.io/_posts/2016-02-07-burp-synolgoy.md

 1. Extract the file into a directory, as per the link above.
 1. Delete the format file:  ``rm debian/source/format``
 1. Run the Debian build: ``dpkg-buildpakcage -sa -j3 -us -uc``

-**Incomplete.
-These instructions/notes will be updated as soon as I get time**

-Further development of this post needs investigation of the ``git-buildpackage`` tool.